 She may be concerned about getting too tired or needing help with personal care.
 Reassure her by explaining how her needs could be met.

-If she’s feeling shy or afraid that she’ll be a burden during a fun time, remind her of how much the family is looking forward to seeing her.
+If she’s feeling shy or worried she’ll be a burden during a fun time, remind her how much the family is looking forward to seeing her.

 If your mom does have Alzheimer’s, dementia, or other cognitive impairments, it may be disorienting to take her out of a familiar environment.
 Staff members who know her well may be able to help you decide what would work best.